FireHeart003/TTA-hackathon-website/README.md

 # Hackathon Website Template

 ### Contributions
--Contributions are welcome!
+- Contributions are welcome!
 Please open issues and submit pull requests for any improvements or bug fixes.
 For more details, please refer to the contribution guidelines in the repository.
--For the TTA Micro Credential, my team and I will be making commits to the official TTA-hackathon website repository (this is forked repo)
+- For the TTA Micro Credential, my team and I will be making commits to the official TTA-hackathon website repository (this is forked repo)
--We will be focusing on the various issues available in the official repo and reflecting the changes made in this branch
+- We will be focusing on the various issues available in the official repo and reflecting the changes made in this branch

 ### Licensing
 No license was found, but the MIT License allows others to do almost anything with your project, like making and distributing closed-source versions.
 This makes it suitable for most open-source projects.